 - Avoid tight and clingy clothing.
 In the heat, you will likely prefer lose cotton anyway, just make sure the material isn’t see-through.

-- Bring a shawl or pashmina with you just in case.
+- Bring a pashmina with you just in case.
 It can be good for the wind and if you ever feel uncomfortable or out of place.

 - The best materials to stick with are silks, cottons and linen.
 Long, loose and flowy skirts and maxi dresses are great, along with three-quarter trousers or culottes.